What Is EMDR Therapy? - EMDR (Eye Movement Desensitization And Processing) Therapy Explained

 Phase 8: Reevaluation.
 During reevaluation, the client is asked to reassess how traumatic the memory is to them after using the bilateral stimulation or hand tapping.
 They will tell their therapist how much their thoughts have changed about it.

-Anybody who has experienced a traumatic event or complex trauma can potentially benefit from EMDR.
+Anybody who has experienced a traumatic event or complex trauma can potentially benefit from EMDR therapy.
 It is a process that helps people let go of negative thoughts and experiences surrounding their trauma and get to a place of acceptance.

 Is EMDR An Intense Process?